wojdyr/debyer/doc/index.rst

 Introduction
 ============

+You can find here a collection of C/C++ tools that analyze and manipulate atomistic models.
+While the main tool, a program called *debyer*, is well-documented and used by several groups, other programs were written for very specific tasks and are unlikely to be ever re-used -- but just in case, they are briefly described in the last section.

 Debyer takes as an input a file with positions of all the atoms in the virtual sample (up to tens of millions of atoms, perhaps even more) and can output x-ray and neutron powder diffraction pattern, total scattering structure